smeee23/just_cause/docs/index.md

 # PoolTracker

 This contract is part of the JustCause Protocol for lossless donations using Aave v3.
+Full code can be found [here](https://github.com/smeee23/just_cause/blob/main/contracts/polygon/PoolTracker.sol) in our github repository.

 PoolTracker coordinates all major functionality of the protocol.

 It generates the proxy contracts for both JustCausePool and JCDepositorERC721 and is the only address with permission to execute their write methods.